Samuelturak/Semestral-thesis/README.md

 # Semestral-thesis
 This is the practical work of my semestral thesis.
+You can open it in Google Colab.